-We identified valuation of land, buildings, council dwellings and investment property as one of the most significant assessed risks of material misstatement due to error.
-This is due to the value of the assets and the extent of estimation involved in valuing them -
+We identified valuation of land, buildings, council dwellings and investment property as one of the most significant assessed risks of material misstatement due to the value of the assets and the extent of estimation involved in valuing them,

-The Authority re-values its land and buildings on a rolling three-yearly basis to ensure that the
+The Authority re-values its land and buildings on a rolling three-yearly basis to ensure that the carrying value is not materially different from the current value.
+The Authority values its council dwellings annually.
 These valuations represent a significant estimate by management in the financial statements due to: